slowernews/wisdom-tldr/README.md

 ===
 ###On criticism and envy

-When people criticize your life they are speaking about their fears and limitations not yours.<br>
-So ignore and be flattered by these people, whether they are bosses, life-long friends, or even family members.

-Only take advice from [those who are achieving what you want to achieve](#on-feedback), and ignore the rest.

-> *'Never hate people who are jealous of you, but respect their jealousy.
-They think that you're better than them.'*

-> *'Don’t argue your path with other people.
-Walk it.' -- Lazy Yogi*

-> *'The dogs bark but the caravan moves on.' -- Arab proverb*

-> *'Consensus happens just in the beginning and in the end of something.'*

 Outliers inspire envy.
 [Intelligence](#on-intelligence), [wealth](#on-wealth), [ambition](#on-ambition-and-motivation), [fame](#on-fame), [luck](#on-luck) and [beauty](#on-beauty) are the main triggers.

 > *'Great spirits have always found violent opposition from mediocrities.
 The latter cannot understand it when a man does not thoughtlessly submit to hereditary prejudices but honestly and courageously uses his intelligence.' -- Albert Einstein*